 Burns can be painful, debilitating, and cause permanent damage to your body.
 There are many dangerous situations that can lead to burns and related injuries.
 If you were the victim of a burn injury due to the negligence of a third party, you may be considering legal action.
 In some cases, financial compensation is available for victims.

-A Washington DC burn injuries lawyer with Ben Crump Law, PLLC, may handle your case.
-Call 800-607-2992.
+Our Washington DC burn/fire injury attorneys may handle your case.
 We offer free consultations to help you understand your options and evaluate the best course of action.

 Types of Burn Injuries

 A burn occurs when heat, sun, electricity, or other forms of extreme energy come in contact with your body and cause damage.
 According to the World Health Organization, more than 180,000 deaths are caused each year worldwide by burns.

 Burns vary greatly in severity, largely depending on the amount of time your skin had contact with a heat source and the temperature of the source.
 Some burns are minor and easily treatable, damaging only the top layer of skin and leaving behind minimal or no superficial scarring.

 More severe burn injuries can require skin grafts, surgery, and ongoing treatment.
 Burns can have dramatic effects on your life.
 You could be left with pain, loss of motion or feeling in parts of the body, and permanent scarring that changes your body forever.
 According to the National Institute of General Medical Sciences, the following types of burn injuries can occur: